Football: Rochdale 1 - 2 Blackpool

 Blackpool rarely threatened in the first half.
 The closest they came was saw Callum Camps clearing from in front of goal after Josh Lillis failed to gather a ball into the area.

 The opening goal came early in the second half when Delfouneso jinked his way past three defenders before stroking the ball into Lillis’ goal.

 Blackpool’s second came from Jay Spearing’s corner on the left with defender Mellor seeing his downward header bounce up and into the roof of the net.

-It could have been far worse Rochdale when a breakaway by Blackpool saw three attackers come up against one defender, but Donervan Daniels did superbly to deny Soloman-Otabor when he seemed likely to score.
+It could have been far worse Rochdale when a breakaway by Blackpool saw three attackers come up against one defender, but Donervon Daniels did superbly to deny Soloman-Otabor when he seemed likely to score.